typestack/routing-controllers/README.md

     }
     ```

-    Then you can them this way:
+    Then you can use them this way:

     ```typescript
     import {Controller, UseBefore} from "routing-controllers";